About

 Education and Design Specialist

 Dyah Pandam Mitayani (Mita) is an education and design specialist with a Master of Arts in Education in Arts and Cultural Settings from King’s College London.
-She brings her expertise to bear in crafting captivating exhibitions and educational programs, collaborating with UNESCO, the Western Australian Museum, and other esteemed institutions.
-Notable projects include 'Tetangga: People, Places, and Objects Across Borders', and the revitalization of the Taman Siswa museum's permanent exhibition.
-Passionate about promoting cultural understanding, Mita's work reflects her commitment to creating immersive experiences that is inclusive and educational.
+She brings her expertise to the development of engaging exhibitions and educational programs, and has collaborated with institutions such as UNESCO, the Western Australian Museum, and the Indonesian Heritage Agency.
+Her notable projects include Tetangga: People, Places, and Objects Across Borders, the revitalization of the Taman Siswa Museum’s permanent exhibition, and most recently, serving as the lead exhibition designer for Furnitur Bertutur, a temporary exhibition that explores the multicultural history of Batavia through historical furniture collections.
+Passionate about fostering cultural understanding, Mita is committed to creating inclusive and meaningful learning experiences through museum design and education.

 MUNICIPLITIES